Payment and settlement systems in India: Real-time gross settlement

 The acronym 'RTGS' stands for Real-time gross settlement.
 The Reserve Bank of India (India's Central Bank) maintains this payment network.
 Real-time gross settlement is a funds transfer mechanism where transfer of money takes place from one bank to another on a 'real time' and on 'gross' basis.
 This is the fastest possible money transfer system through the banking channel.
 Settlement in 'real time' means payment transaction is not subjected to any waiting period.
 The transactions are settled as soon as they are processed.
 'Gross settlement' means the transaction is settled on one to one basis without bunching with any other transaction.
-Considering that money transfer takes place in the books of the Reserve Bank of India, the payment is taken as final and irrevocable.
+Considering that money transfer takes place in the books of the Reserve Bank of India, the payment is regarded as final and irrevocable.

 Fees for RTGS vary from bank to bank.
-RBI has prescribed upper limit for the fees which can be charged by all banks both for NEFT and RTGS.
-Both the remitting and receiving must have core banking in place to enter into RTGS transactions.
+RBI has prescribed upper limit for the fees that can be charged by all banks both for NEFT and RTGS.
+Both the remitting and receiving parties must have core banking in place to engage into RTGS transactions.
 Core Banking enabled banks and branches are assigned an Indian Financial System Code (IFSC) for RTGS and NEFT purposes.
-This is an eleven digit alphanumeric code and unique to each branch of bank.
+This is an eleven digit alphanumeric code and unique to each bank branch.
 The first four letters indicate the identity of the bank and remaining seven numerals indicate a single branch.
-This code is provided on the cheque books, which are required for transactions along with recipient's account number.
+This code is provided on the cheque books, which is required for transactions along with recipient's account number.